MuhammadHashir28/SQL-JSON-Mapper/Readme.md

 # Gaming Blog Website

-A multi-page game website built using `HTML` and `CSS` skills which includes custom images, layout, and styling.
+A Scalar valued function that will set and manipulate json object in Sql Server Management Studio 2019.We need to pass JSON Object ,it's Path and value that need to be set with it's type.

-Open and view the Project using the `.zip` file provided or at my [Github Repository](https://github.com/MuhammadHashir28/Game-blog-website).
+Open and view the Project using the `.zip` file provided or at my [Github Repository](https://github.com/https://github.com/MuhammadHashir28/SQL-JSON-Mapper).

 ## Table of Contents
 - [Getting Started](#getting-started)